You interact with high carbon steel on a daily basis, though you may not even realize it.

-One common use for high carbon steel in the automotive industry is clamps for fuel rail systems.
+One common use in the automotive industry is clamps for fuel rail systems.
 The clamps hold the fuel rail onto an engine block, down the body fluid transfer clamps.

-If you use a car radio and happened to pop off your radio bezel, you would see six or seven high carbon steel metal clips holding it in place.
-You’ll also find copper and high carbon steel in terminals for electrical connections..
+If you use a car radio and happen to pop off your radio bezel, you will see six or seven high carbon steel metal clips holding it in place.
+You’ll also find copper and high carbon steel in terminals for electrical connections.

 And that backup sensor on your car?
 There will be a small, high carbon steel clip holding it in place — same with your side bumpers to aid in the park assist features.

 High carbon steel is used for a variety of cutting tools, springs, and coils for the manufacturing industry, as well as various washers and fasteners.